-lcon ltem Description ۲ Rule Set The top level entity.
+lcon Item Description ⊕ Rule Set The top level entity.
 A Rule Set is "published" to a map service within ArcGIS Server.
-0 Rule Package A logical grouping of rules that exist within the Rule Set .
-Any number of rules or actions can be created within a rul package.
-Typically groups of rules or actions that are related are grouped together within a Rule Package.
-III Rule / Quick Rule A rule that has been created within a Rule Package.
-A Quick Rule is created using a pre-defined template that the user just has to fill in the feature name and any values.
+O Rule Package A logical grouping of rules that exist within the Rule Set .
+Any number of rules or actions can be created within a rule package.
+Typically groups of rules or actions that are related are grouped together within a Rule Package. = Rule / A rule that has been created within a Rule Package . ₽ Quick Rule A Quick Rule is created using a pre-defined template that the user just has to fill in the feature name and any values.
 A Rule is created using the full rule authoring capability to provide a more flexible and comprehensive way to define a business rule.

-lcon ltem Description ۶.
-Action / An action that has been created within a Rule Package . ¥ Quick Action A Quick Action or Action can be either a reporting action (e.g. where to locate a reporting pin to identify a non- conforming feature), or an enhancement action to manipulate data in some way (e.g. to correct, enhance of create data).
+F Action / Quick Action An action that has been created within a Rule Package .
+A Quick Action or Action can be either a reporting action (e.g. where to locate a reporting pin to identify a non-conforming feature), or an enhancement action to manipulate data in some way (e.g. to correct, enhance or create data).
 A Quick Action is created using a pre-defined template that the user just has to fill in the feature name and any values.
 An Action is created using the full rule authoring capability to provide a more flexible and comprehensive way to define an action.